AdobeDocs/dynamic-media-classic.en/help/using/introduction.md

 ---
 # Adobe Dynamic Media Classic Help {#scene7-overview}

-Welcome to Adobe Dynamic Media Classic, the leading on-demand cross-media publishing system for uploading, managing, enhancing, and publishing dynamic rich content to all devices and screens.
+Adobe Dynamic Media Classic is the leading on-demand cross-media publishing system.
+You can upload, manage, enhance, and publish dynamic rich content to all devices and screens.
 Adobe Dynamic Media Classic solutions include the following:

 * Dynamic Imaging: Real-time editing, formatting and sizing, interactive zoom and pan; color `swatching` and texture `swatching`; 360-degree spin; image templates; multimedia viewers.
 * eCatalogs: Author, hotspot linking, search-enabled, publish, and deliver dynamically served online catalogs into configurable viewers.
 * Media Portal: Self-serve environment providing portal users with administrator-controlled "views" into Adobe Dynamic Media Classic assets for easy access to upload, browse, search, preview, and export of assets.
 * eVideo: Upload final videos in any format, manage, edit, create hot spots and video templates, publish and stream into configurable video viewers
-* Visual Configurators: Real-time rendering technology to enable online visual configuration for personalization and customization effects such as real-time rendering of colors textures, surfaces, patterns, monograms, and engravings into product images or scenes.
+* Visual Configurators: Real-time rendering technology to enable online visual configuration for personalization and customization effects.
+Effects such as real-time rendering of colors, textures, surfaces, patterns, monograms, and engravings into product images or scenes.
 * Target email and print: Deliver visually targeted, personalized email campaigns tied to customer profile, product, and channel databases.

 See also the following training videos: